dmcg/konsent/README.md

         and Duncan sees the page title is equal to "Example Domain" and Duncan sees the page content contains a link [More information...](http://www.iana.org/domains/example)

-    Scenario: Following a link from example_dot_com
+    Scenario: Following a link from example.com
         Given Duncan loads the page at "http://example.com" When Duncan follows the link [More information...](http://www.iana.org/domains/example) Then Duncan sees the page location is equal to http://www.iana.org/domains/reserved